The ANIMATION command allows you to define an animation starting from a given

 associated with the object that will have this animation.
 This can be indicated with

-the USING
+the USING keyword.

-is a variable of type SPRITE
+If the prefix is a variable of type SPRITE, CSPRITE or MSPRITE,

 this movement will be bounded to that object.
 Otherwise, the following logic